 Granted Fast Track Designation

-Evofem is leveraging its proprietary vaginal pH modulator to develop product candidates for the prevention of two common STIs and to reduce recurrent Bacterial Vaginosis (BV).
+Evofem’s pipeline includes programs developing Phexxi for the prevention of two common STIs and EVO200 to reduce recurrent Bacterial Vaginosis (BV).

-In 2020, Evofem initiated EVOGUARD, a pivotal Phase 3 clinical trial to evaluate the safety and efficacy of EVO100 for the prevention of urogenital transmission of chlamydia and gonorrhea in women.
-Top-line study results are expected in mid-2022.
+In 2020, Evofem initiated EVOGUARD, a confirmatory Phase 3 clinical trial to evaluate the safety and efficacy of EVO100 (the investigational name for Phexxi) for the prevention of urogenital transmission of chlamydia and gonorrhea in women.
+Top-line study results are expected in the second half of 2022.

 EVOGUARD builds on the positive, statistically significant results of the Company’s AMPREVENCE Phase 2b clinical trial.
 This landmark study met its primary and secondary endpoints, demonstrating a 50% relative risk reduction in chlamydia infection and a 78% relative risk reduction in gonorrhea infection compared to placebo.5 The AMPREVENCE manuscript was published in the prestigious peer-reviewed journal American Journal of Obstetrics and Gynecology in 2021.

-Assuming FDA approval, EVO100 is expected to be the first prescription product approved for this critical large unmet medical need.
+Assuming FDA approval for these potential new indications, Phexxi is expected to be the first prescription product approved to address this critical large unmet medical need.

 4World Health Organization.
 Sexually transmitted infections (STIs) Fact sheet. http://www.who.int/mediacentre/factsheets/fs110/en/.
 Updated August 2016.
 Accessed December 9, 2016.